feO2x/Light.GuardClauses/README.md

 ## Supported Platforms

-**Light.GuardClauses** is built against [.NET Standard 2.0 and 2.1](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), thus it can be used in frameworks like .NET 6, .NET Core 3.1, .NET Framework 4.6.1 or newer, Unity, Mono, or UWP.
+**Light.GuardClauses** is built against [.NET Standard 2.0 and 2.1](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), thus it can be used in frameworks like .NET 6, .NET 7, .NET Framework 4.6.1 or newer, Unity, Mono, or UWP.

 ## How to Install